Skip to main content

 Crafting questions

-Add the app's link in the URL field.
-You can link all sorts of things - Test Flight, App Store, Play Store etc.
+Add the app link in the URL field.
+You can link to the TestFlight, App Store, Play Store and more.

-• Retrieving a Play store link
+Retrieving a Play Store link

-• Retrieving an App store link
+Retrieving an App Store link

 Each time a participant takes a mobile app study, they'll see an instructions sequence.
 These instructions are different than the mobile website / prototype testing instructions.

-Participants will have to flip back and forth between the PlaybookUX app and the test app.
+Due to Apple limitations, participants will have to flip back and forth between the PlaybookUX app and the test app.

 These instructions are shown before the recording begins: